joques/canyon/docs/ideas/research-outline.md

 provide a short description of the research project

-A [data store] storage engine is an internal software component that a data store uses to store, read, update and delete data in the underlying memory and storage system.
+A storage engine is an internal software component that a data store uses to store, read, update and delete data in the underlying memory and storage system.

 # Key Features

-list all features here
+The following features will be part of system requirements:

+* related to the storage system
+	* distributed B+Trees and LSM for reading, writing and updating
+	* persistent data
+	* content-addressable data
-data model could be key-value store or document persistent objects versioning (strengthening collaboration)
+	* data versioning (to stregthen collaboration)
+	* maybe compression
+	* will have to choose one or several data models (key-value, document, graph and wide-column)
+* related to distributed systems
+	* replication, concurrency and consensus
+	* membership (with gossip style)

 # Topics